Asymmetry Control in a Parametric Oscillator for the Quantum Simulation of Chemical Activation: Experiment and analysis

 We complement this analysis with a semiclassical action quantization taken here as a proxy for the quantum levels.
 The number of allowed quantum orbits is given by the number of action quanta enclosed by the asymmetric ``figure eight'' lemniscate delineating the phase space separatrix in between the wells.
 The orange and blue curves in \cref{fig:mamba} \textbf{C} show the pairs $\epsilon_1/K$ and $\epsilon_2/K$ where the Einstein–Brillouin–Keller (EBK) \cite{noauthor_einsteins_nodate} action quantization condition is met.
 That is,

 where $\tilde{n} = n,m$ are the quantum numbers of the shallow and deep wells respectively.
 The triple intersection points of the parabolas from \cref{eq:parabola} with the equi-action curves meeting the EBK quantization condition mark the point in parameter space where a new level enters the wells in the tunneling resonances condition.
-We mark them with red circles labeled by $(n,m)$, the quantum number of each well.
+We mark the triple intersections in \cref{fig:mamba} \textbf{C} by $(n,m)$, the quantum numbers of each well.
 At these points, where each well contains exactly $n$ and $m$ semiclassical orbits, we expect the resonance to broaden due to a new orbit contributing to the activation rate.
 This is seen as sharpening structures in \cref{fig:mamba} \textbf{A} and \textbf{B} (see also \cref{fig:exponentials} for the broadened resonances).

 In \cref{fig:mamba} \textbf{A} we show the measured activation time for a scan of both $\epsilon_1/K$ and $\epsilon_2/K$.
 The resonances are shown to have widths that change along the scan.
 They are found to reflect the width of the tunneling anti-crossings at the top of the barrier.
 This can be seen by following the purple energy curves and their tunnel splitting in \cref{fig:wells} \textbf{D}.
-The agreement of the semiclassical Hamiltonian theory with the experiment is remarkable (see SM for a full quantum treatment).
-The Hamiltonian theory predicts, quantitatively, the resonance condition and, qualitatively, their widths.
+The semiclassical Hamiltonian theory predicts, quantitatively, the resonance condition and, qualitatively, their widths (see SM for a full quantum treatment).
+To obtain absolute activation times, we employ a Lindblad model rather than the semiclassical EBK theory.

+In \cref{fig:mamba} \textbf{B}, we show the Lindbladian model fit to the experiment.
+The fit requires a temperature dependence with $\epsilon_2$ which is well approximated by a quadratic function increasing from $\sim 170$~mK at $\epsilon_2\approx3$ to $\sim310$~mK at $\epsilon_2/K\approx14$ (see SM for the temperature extraction).
+This is consistent with Johnson-Nyquist thermal noise produced by the heating of the attenuators with increasing squeezing amplitude.
+However, as we expand in the SM, we note that this is merely phenomenological and more involved physics are possibly involved.
+Other sources for the effective temperature can be unwanted mixing Josephson terms \cite{venkatraman_nonlinear_2024} or other modes in the system \cite{benhayoune-khadraoui_how_2025}.
+A way to mitigate this temperature exists, however, and is being developed and has been already implemented elsewhere by us \cite{ding_quantum_2025} and our colleagues \cite{adinolfi_enhancing_2025}.